GUNDAANUTEJ/pm-s03-g05-project/README.md

 ## Our Project
 * Digital online Gaming Connect.
-* Here int his platform people from different locations can connect for online gaming purpose.
+* Here in this platform people from different locations can connect and communicate for online gaming purpose.
 Also can create groups as per requirement.

 ## Our Team
 Product Owner: